Loki-Hornsby/Beat-System/README.md

 # Beat-System
-A beat system for unity.
+A beat (song analysis) system for unity.

 Code pending...